What are micro-investing trends? Apps are powering micro-investing! Have you been wondering about the new trends in micro-investing apps?

 Schwab also has a checking account with no ATM fees, which is worth passing on to your kids looking to open accounts.
 Maybe they could invest those saved fees into a portfolio instead

-The takeaway with these apps is that they are not only helping young adults think about retirement earlier.
+The takeaway from these apps is that they are not only helping young adults think about retirement earlier.
 But, they are also helping them think outside the box when it comes to saving money in general.
+Remember these important things before you start investing.

 It’s not just about stashing that cash under the mattress for a rainy day.
 It’s about planting a “money tree” that will provide for you for years to come.
 The good news is the seeds are all available in your cell phone’s app store.